What is it?

 - To avoid these complications, your child must cough strongly enough to eliminate or prevent the accumulation of secretions in the lungs.
 Different cough assist techniques can be used to help your child cough effectively.

 - Your child’s health care team will provide you with information regarding the cough assistance techniques most appropriate to your child’s condition and specific test results.

 - Cough assist techniques help to strengthen and increase the effectiveness of your child’s cough when applied during one of the two phases of breathing: that is during inspiration (when air is taken into the lungs), expiration (when air leaves the lungs), or both.
 Cough assist techniques help clear secretions from the respiratory tract and also help your child spit out secretions (expectoration).

-- One cough assist technique is lung volume recruitment (also called breath stacking or manual hyperinflation therapy) using a self-inflating manual resuscitator adapted with a one way valve and a series of connectors.
-Once adapted with a one way valve, this self-inflating manual resuscitator, should never be used for resuscitation techniques.
+- One cough assist technique is lung volume recruitment (also called breath stacking or manual hyperinflation therapy) using a modified ventilatory bag adapted with a one way valve and a series of connectors.
+Once adapted with a one way valve, this modified ventilatory bag, should never be used for resuscitation techniques.